brianpattison/ingredients/Readme.md

 ## How to Deploy

 I suggest using Heroku.
 They have great docs.
-It's as simple as cloning this repository, pushing to Heroku.
+It's as simple as cloning this repository and pushing to Heroku.

 ## Authentication